Tuam sisters apologise for failures at mother and babies home

 “Details are very important to adopted people.
 These are our stories.”

 This was not a survivor-centred approach as had been claimed by Government, she said.
-The survivors still felt stigmatised, and the Government was out of step with society, she added.
-It was not taking the temperature of the feelings of society who supported the survivors.
+The survivors still felt stigmatised, and the Government was out of step with society.
+It was not taking the temperature of the feelings of society who supported the survivors, she added.

+Ms Corless said she would have preferred if the Taoiseach had said all were at fault and that there was a need for an apology “from all around”.

+“There’s a lot of people disappointed it wasn’t gone into in a little more detail in the report.”

-Campaigner and human rights lawyer Dr Maeve O’Rourke said criticised te commission for treating survivors as though they were only witnesses.
+Campaigner and human rights lawyer Dr Maeve O’Rourke criticised the commission for treating survivors as though they were only witnesses.

-There were many small steps that could have been taken that would have made “a massive difference”, she told RTÉ’s radio’s Morning Ireland.

 “Their evidence was taken and they were told to go away, not even allowed to have a copy of their evidence to check that it was recorded in its entirety, that it was correct and what they didn’t have was access to any of the evidence from the institutions across the board, from the State, the private institutions.

-“They didn’t have access to testimony, to individuals who were in positions of responsibility or are in positions of responsibility — no access to the administrative files, to the State or the Church — that’s something that prevents them from getting to court properly now.”
+“They didn’t have access to testimony, to individuals who were in positions of responsibility or are in positions of responsibility — no access to the administrative files, to the State or the Church — that’s something that prevents them from getting to court properly now,” she told RTÉ’s radio’s Morning Ireland.

 Dr O’Rourke said that even though the inquiry had “a veneer of being a legal procedure” — it had not given reasons “for why it refused all those mothers their requests to have a public hearing, didn’t give us reasons why we couldn’t have a public hearing at the very beginning when we were making submissions about the need to consider rights violations under the Constitution and the European Convention on Human Rights.”